aborn/auto-send-weibo/README.md

 ## INTRODUCTION

-This project is used to automatically send weibo in Linux platform, which includes Ubuntu, Raspberry Pi etc.
+This project is written by Shell scripts, which used to automatically send weibo in Linux platform including Ubuntu, Raspberry Pi etc.

 ## NOTE
 #### Before you use this code, please confirm: